Completion of a supervised research project demonstrating independent study.

 - Teaching Arrangements

-- The student will have an academic supervisor (20 hours) through to submission of the research project mid September but is expected to work independently to conduct their research project.
+The student will have an academic supervisor (20 hours) through to submission of the research project in early September but is expected to work independently to conduct their research project.

 - Graduate Attributes Emphasised

 - At successful completion of the paper students will be able to: